Last year, ATOS boss Thierry Breton announced he was planning to bring internal emails to an end at the company.

 Of course, this isn’t the same thing as banning internal email, but what I think it shows is that emails have, on the whole, not become more of a burden than a benefit and the workplace can be made more productive by finding alternative routes of communication.

 This entry was posted on Wednesday, March 14th, 2012 at 12:52 pm and is filed under Thoughts, Work.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.